gamilesca/Image_recognition/README.md

 Layers parameters: 2 Convolution layers depth of the output feautured map 16, size of the patches extracted of the inputs 3x3 and 2 pooling layers

 Hyperparameters: batch size = 120 for training and 19 for validation & epoch = 15

+Value of epoch varies as long as the model starts to overfit; after that the learning process is stopped.